top of page

 Reduced Visibility

 Low light is unavoidable in January.
-Early mornings and late afternoons often involve dusk or full darkness.
+Many professional walks take place in dusk conditions or near full darkness.

 Professional implications include: